 Brainstorm and Research Potential Topics

-Once you’ve thought about your interests, strengths, and the type of project you want to pursue, it’s time to brainstorm potential topics.
-Start by writing down a list of ideas that intrigue you, and then do some research to narrow them down.
+Once you’ve thought about your interests, strengths, and the type of project you want to pursue, it’s time to brainstorm potential topics for your science idea project.
+Start by writing down a list of ideas that intrigue you, and then do some research to narrow them down

 How to Brainstorm: